square/connect-api-examples/connect-examples/v2/node_gift-cards/README.md

    Navigate to the [Developer Dashboard](https://developer.squareup.com/apps) to manage and retrieve credentials for Square applications.
 For more information on creating a Square application, see [Getting Started](https://developer.squareup.com/docs/get-started#step-2-create-an-application).

-   **Warning:** Remember to use your own credentials only for testing the sample application.
-If you plan to make a version of this sample application available for your own purposes, use the Square [OAuth API](https://developer.squareup.com/docs/oauth-api/overview) to safely manage access to Square accounts.
+   **Warning:** Remember to use your credentials only for testing the sample application.
+If you plan to make a version of this sample application available for your purposes, use the Square [OAuth API](https://developer.squareup.com/docs/oauth-api/overview) to safely manage access to Square accounts.

    **Sandbox testing:** You may configure this application to run using either Square `sandbox` and `production` environments and credentials.
-For testing, the `sandbox` environment is recommended because you can use a fake credit or debit cards to test payments.
+For testing, the `sandbox` environment is recommended because you can use fake credit or debit cards to test payments.
 To learn more about testing in the sandbox environment, refer to [Test in the Sandbox](https://developer.squareup.com/docs/testing/sandbox).

 3. From the directory `connect-examples/v2/node_gift-cards`, install the sample application's dependencies with the following command: